flah00/lan/README.markdown

 # LAN scripts

-Store ifconfig stats, including RX/TX errors, drops, overruns, packets, in an influxdb
+Store ifconfig stats, including RX/TX errors, drops, overruns, packets, in influxdb

 Stats are stored in a bucket, the measurement is called ifconfig